-- If you delay in applying, you will lose opportunities to pass the QE, which must be passed within 4 years following training.
+If you delay in applying, you will lose opportunities to pass the CGSO QE, which must be passed within 4 years following fellowship training.

-- Individuals will have no more than 7 academic years (July 1-June 30) following completion of training in CGSO to achieve certification in that specialtyi.e., pass both the written Qualifying Examination (QE) and oral Certifying Examination (CE) required for certification.
+Individuals will have no more than 7 academic years (July 1-June 30) following completion of training in CGSO to achieve certificationi.e., pass both the written Qualifying Examination (QE) and oral Certifying Examination (CE) required for certification.

-- Up to 4 opportunities in 4 consecutive years will be given to pass the QE, providing the individual applies for certification immediately after training.
+Following training, applicants will have a maximum of 4 opportunities in 4 consecutive years to take and pass the QE, providing the individual applies for certification immediately after training.
 If a candidate decides not to take the exam in a given year, it is a lost opportunity as the four-year limit is absolute.
 After four years, if the QE is not passed, the individual is no longer admissible to the certification process.

-- Up to 3 opportunities in 3 consecutive years will be given to pass the CE, immediately following successful completion of the QE.
+Candidates will have up to 3 opportunities in 3 consecutive years to pass the CE, immediately following successful completion of the QE.
 Candidates will only be permitted one exam opportunity per year.
 If a candidate decides not to take the exam in a given year, it is a lost opportunity as the three-year limit is absolute.
 After three years, if the CE is not passed, the individual is no longer admissible to the certification process.

 Prior Policies for CGSO: